Peace is a State of Mind

 the spontaneity of which is gratitude.

-I want to write about two potential states of mind, paranoia and peace.
-Paranoia and peace are expressions of opposing worldviews that include core understandings of universal experience ~ physical and spiritual law, together comprising natural law.
+Paranoia and peace are expressions of opposing worldviews that include core understandings of universal experience - physical and spiritual law, together comprising natural law.

 Paranoia is inspired by a fear-infused worldview grounded in opposition.
 The core perception of the paranoid/fear-infused worldview is that the individual fends for himself because everyone fends for himself; human beings and other animals are fundamentally selfish.